l1f7/simplexmobility-styleguide/docs/type.md

 title: Typography
 ---

 Headings, paragraphs, blockquotes, lists, and more have some global resets.
-It's worth noting these aren't the same as our Markdown styles.
+It's worth noting these aren't the same as our documentation styles.

 ## Contents